A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Proof of Theorems

-In what follows, we will always condition on $\{ \hat S = S \}$.
+In what follows, we always condition on $\{ \hat S = S \}$.
 By Lemma \ref{lemma:lasso+ols}, it is easy to show that

-which guarantees that Bootstrap version of Conditions \ref{cond:scaling} - \ref{cond:extra} hold with probability going to 1.
-Therefore, we only need to show the Bootstrap version of Condition \ref{cond:subgaussian} holds with probability going to 1, i.e.,

-\begin{customthm}{(1*)} $\epsilon_i^*$'s are conditionally i.i.d. mean 0 subgaussian random variables.
-That is, there exists constant $C^*$, $c^*>0$ such that
+which guarantees that bootstrap version of Conditions \ref{cond:scaling} -- \ref{cond:extra} hold, with probability going to one.
+Therefore, we only need to show the bootstrap version of Condition \ref{cond:subgaussian} holds, with probability going to 1, that is, \begin{condition} $\epsilon_i^*$ are conditionally independent and identically distributed sub-Gaussian random variables, with mean 0.
+That is, there exists constant $C^*>0$ and $c^*>0$, such that